-Middler schoolers know everything.
+Middle schoolers know everything.
 If you don’t believe me, just ask one.
 But that doesn’t mean they can’t have fun in the science lab.
-This Valentine’s Day, bring a little bit of flair to middle school science lessons with these Valentine’s Day science activities for middle school.
+This Valentine’s Day, bring a little bit of flair to middle school Valentines STEM activities with these Valentine’s Day science activities for middle school.

 How to Make Middle School Science Fun

 Middle school science starts to get into the whys, hows, and whats of science.
 It’s not just about fun experiments anymore.
 Middle school is when a lot of kids start to lose interest in science because it takes work.

 But just because you have to teach specific concepts and themes in middle school doesn’t mean you can put a bit of hands-on science fun into the middle school science lab.

 You may not be able to get middle schoolers to think you’re cool, but they will think these middle school STEM activities are cool.

 The Complete List of Middle School Valentine’s Day Science Experiment

 Just because kids are in middle school doesn’t mean they can’t have fun in the classroom on Valentine’s Day!
 Bring the science lab to life with these fun Valentine’s science activities for middle school.

 Learn about the human heart in this 3D heart model activity.
 Connect it with a circulatory system study and make it a working model by constructing your own circulatory system in a bottle.

 Middle schoolers will have fun with the heart marker chromatography science experiment.
 Find out what colors are hiding in markers.